Lithops olivacea L.Bolus

 Lithops olivacea var. nebrownii

 Lithops olivacea is a small succulent with bodies of two opposite partly fused leaves.
 It forms large clumps of up to 30 bodies with time.
 The bodies grow up to 4 inches (10 cm) tall and up to 1 inch (2.5 cm) wide.
-Leaves are fleshy, with grey sides sometimes tinged greenish-yellow or purplish and olive-green or greyish-green window with few paler or usually completely absent dots.
+Leaves are thick, fleshy, with grey sides sometimes tinged greenish-yellow or purplish and olive-green or greyish-green window with few paler or usually completely absent dots.
 Flowers are yellow with a white center, up to 1.6 inches (4 cm) in diameter, and appear from the fissure between the leaves in late summer and early fall.

 The specific epithet "olivacea" is the feminine form of the Latin adjective "olivaceus," meaning "olive-green."
 It refers to the olive-green window at the top of the leaves.